stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 ## Updating your project

 1. (Recommended) Commit all changes to **version control**.
-This will provide a safety net, allowing you to revert to the previous state in case something goes wrong.
+This will provide a safety net, allowing you to revert the update in case something goes wrong.

 2. Open your project with the newer version of the engine.
 You will be prompted if you want to upgrade a package.
 Make sure to select to do this for every package in the solution and press **Upgrade**.